I am a PhD student at Northwestern University with a B.S.

 through strong guarantees.

-I am also interested in general static analysis, runtime system
+I am broadly interested in static analysis, runtime system

 co-design, programming languages, and memory models.